progdisc/progdisc.github.io/faq.md

 making fun of their technology choices, and feeling unwelcome.
 With a community of over 10,000 people from many different backgrounds, we have to take extra care in this area.

+## <a name="dont-ask-to-ask"></a>Why shouldn't I ask to ask?

+Let's say you join the server and say something like:

+	<alice> does anyone know about cryptography?

+Typically people who are looking to answer questions will scan through their favourite channels and try to pitch in on topics they know about.

+Anyone who doesn't feel like they have a really strong grasp on cryptography isn't going to feel confident enough to reply to you.

+Additionally, cryptography is quite a niche topic.
+We don't have a huge number of people that know a lot about it, so it's likely to be a while before someone gets around to answering you.
+When they do, it could be that you're no longer online and you'll have to wait even longer to get your answer.

+If you straight-up ask the question from the get-go, anyone who happens to knowthe answer can chime in.
+Maybe your question didn't need all that much cryptography knowledge after-all.

+You also may find that the question gets answered while you're away from Discord, and you come back to an answer to your question instead of someone
+saying: "I know cryptograhy, what do you want to know?"